 Last Words On WordPress Statistics and Facts

-That was all about the stats and facts about WordPress.
+That was all about the WordPress stats and WordPress facts.

 You can see why WordPress is such a powerful and popular platform now.